forcepusher/smol-caveman/README.md

 3. Linter diagnostics.
 ```
 Yes it's very short, that's the whole point.
 So your local models are much less likely to mess up tool calls or go schizo.
+Very hard to get right.